diablo02000/dotfiles/oh-my-sh/custom/plugins/networking/README.md

 ## Requirements

-- curl – Required for HTTP requests and IP lookups.
+- cURL – Required for HTTP requests and IP lookups.

 ## Features